Why is my information being collected at hospital entry points?

 - Your information will only be shared with family members and other health professionals (your GP, specialist and other community healthcare providers) with your permission.
 In an emergency situation however, we will release information to assist with your care.

 - You have the right to access your medical record and personal information held by the Women’s.

 - If you identify information that is incorrect or you do not agree with, you have the right to request that it be amended.

-Collection of information is important as it helps us to plan and provide you with the best possible treatment and care.
+The Women’s collects the health information needed to provide you with the best possible care and treatment.
 The Women's only collects personal health information necessary to perform our functions.
 Please let staff members know or contact us when your details, such as your address, telephone or local doctor, change.

 Other hospitals or new doctors that you visit may contact the Women’s to obtain information about you so that they can provide treatment for you.
 We would ask for your written consent before we release information to them.
 In an emergency situation however, we will release information to facilitate your care.